Deema35/Climbing-Movement-Component/README.md

 6. slide down the inclined surfaces
 7. Also, I am create an interactive object on which the rope can also be slide

-If you want add this plugin in you project copy folder StoryGraphPlugin from folder plugins in "your progect folder"\plugins.
+If you want add this plugin in you project copy folder ClimbingPawnMovementComponent from folder plugins in "your progect folder"\plugins.

 To create Visual Studio project file right click on UE project file and choose "Generate VS project file".